SUNLENCA- lenacapavir sodium tablet, film coated SUNLENCA- lenacapavir sodium kit

 • Stay under the care of a healthcare provider during treatment with SUNLENCA.
 It is important that you attend your planned appointments to receive your injections of SUNLENCA.

-• Tell your healthcare provider right away if you stop receiving SUNLENCA or stop taking any other antiretroviral medicines.
+• Tell your healthcare provider right away if you stop treatment with SUNLENCA or stop treatment with any other HIV-1 medicines.
 If you stop treatment with SUNLENCA you will need other medicines to treat your HIV-1 infection.
 If you do not take other HIV-1 medicines, the amount of virus in your blood may increase and the virus may become harder to treat.
 Call your healthcare provider right away to discuss your treatment options.

 • If you take too many SUNLENCA tablets, call your healthcare provider or go to the nearest hospital emergency room right away.